s541910/ConnectCompany-GDP1/Proposal.md

 -	Create a Different pages which show all the companies and events in each company.

 ## Acceptance criteria checklist:
--	Verifying the User Authentication page
+- The user interface should be visually appealing as well as functional.
--	Verifying that the user could register for the events successfully
+- Ensuring that the user can continuously receive notifications after subscribing to an event.
--	After a user searches for an event, the results should include a differnet companies.
+- Confirmation of tasks that could not be completed was required.
--	Confirmation that the user will receive updated notifications for upcoming events and tasks.
+- The interface is simple to use.
--	Verifying that the interface is simple to use.
+- Displaying error page if service is not responding

 ## Contract scope / budget / schedule (2 semesters):